Shopify/shopify-app-template-php/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] I have added a changelog entry, prefixed by the type of change noted above
 - [ ] I have added/updated tests for this change
-- [ ] I have updated the documentation for public APIs from the library (if applicable)